 Crab Stuffed Mushrooms

-Crab Stuffed Mushrooms are an easy, elegant appetizer for any party.
+Crab Stuffed Mushrooms are an easy and elegant appetizer for any party.
 The combination of sweet crab meat, perfectly melted Gruyere cheese, and tender baked mushrooms is sure to impress your guests and stuffed mushrooms are a great make-ahead appetizer!
-Prep the mushrooms all the way to just before baking, cover them in plastic wrap, pop ’em in the fridge, and then bake when ready!

 Note: This post may contain affiliate links.
 That means if you click on a link and make a purchase we may receive a small commission.
 Thank you!